la-ots/pelican/docs/foundation/icons.md

 - By default, Pelican wraps icons `<span>` tags as these tags are inline to the text.
 - Change the color of an icon by changing the theme class.
 The [Color Theme Lists](/foundation/agency-theming/) have the text color classes you need to change icon colors.
 - Copy markup from Font Awesome, but change the `<i>` to a `<span>`.
-- Be sure to add `aria-hidden="true"` to the `<span>` so that it resembles the code below.
+- Be sure to add `aria-hidden="true"` to the `<span>` so that it resembles the code samples.
 This hides the icon from assistive technologies.

 ## Usage